-Megan has achieved numerous multi-million dollar victories for defamation plaintiffs, including a $26 million judgment based on falsehoods in a securities filing, a $3.375 million settlement and public apology from the Southern Poverty Law Center, and a $3 million jury verdict against Rolling Stone magazine for the now-debunked viral article about an alleged gang rape at a University of Virginia fraternity party.
-She is actively litigating a $25 million defamation case against Temple University on behalf of the former dean of Temple’s Fox School of Business.
+Megan has repeatedly achieved multi-million dollar victories for defamation plaintiffs, including a $26 million judgment based on falsehoods in a securities filing, a $3.375 million settlement and public apology from the Southern Poverty Law Center, and a $3 million jury verdict against Rolling Stone magazine for the now-debunked viral article about an alleged gang rape at a University of Virginia fraternity party.
+She is actively litigating a $50 million defamation case against Netflix and a $25 million defamation case against Temple University.
 Megan also handles commercial matters with significant reputational components, such as a $7 million dispute over private space flight around the moon.

 After beginning her career at Kirkland & Ellis where she worked on multi-billion-dollar transactions, securities litigation, complex commercial litigation, and defamation matters for corporate clients, Megan left Kirkland with Tom Clare and Libby Locke to launch Clare Locke LLP in 2014.
 Since then, their DC-area firm has more than tripled in size, has notched big wins in courts across the country, has won the National Law Journal’s Elite Trial Lawyers Award for Sports, Entertainment, and Media Law in 2019 and 2020, and has become recognized as the best plaintiff-side defamation law firm in the United States.

-Megan recently received nominations to America’s Top 100 High Stakes Litigators and the Best of the Bar, an exclusive recognition bestowed on less than 1% of licensed attorneys nationwide.
-She has been repeatedly recognized as a top-rated media and advertising attorney and selected as a “Rising Star” by Super Lawyers magazine.
+In 2020, Megan was recognized by the National Law Journal as one of Washington DC’s 40 Under 40.
+She has also received nominations to America’s Top 100 High Stakes Litigators and the Best of the Bar, an exclusive recognition bestowed on less than 1% of licensed attorneys nationwide.
+And she has been repeatedly recognized as a top-rated media and advertising attorney and selected as a “Rising Star” by Super Lawyers magazine.
 Megan also speaks on panels and teaches continuing legal education courses on defamation for the DC Bar, the New York Bar, and the Clear Law Institute.

 - Commonwealth of Virginia